 Understanding the mood:

-Most people with a chronic illness are always sick.
+Most people with chronic illnesses are always sick.
 Your partner seems to constantly feel bad because she is most of the time.

 The effects on the body of fibromyalgia don’t seem to go away.
 It’s confusing to your spouse.

 Sometimes the pain may be unbearable on Monday, and no pain at all on Tuesday.

 Everyone’s hormones fluctuate especially women’s.
 That means that things like weight and blood pressure can rise and fall during a day, week, or month.